Be Aware › Mule Deer

 - Wrap trees with wire mesh or burlap.

 - Avoid using ornamental plants in your landscaping.
-Instead, use native shrubs and plants that can withstand occasional browsing by deer.
+Instead, use native shrubs and plants that can withstand occasional browsing.

 - Plants that are preferred by deer and frequently suffer damage include: day lilies, firs, fruit trees, hostas, ivy, junipers, some pines, tulips and yews.

 Deer can become trapped and injured by falling into window wells.
 Once in a well, deer may crash through the glass and do damage to the home in their efforts to escape.
 To prevent this, cover window wells with commercially available grates, bubbles, fencing or build a cover using quarter inch hardware cloth or wire.